 Peter Apian, Cosmographicus liber (1524, p.
 6).
 The woodcut typifies the medieval and Renaissance picture of the cosmos that Bruno sought to discredit.
 At the centre lies the terraqueous globe, understood as a combination of the earth and water spheres.
 Surrounding them are the concentric spheres of the other two sublunary elements, air and fire.
 Beyond the fire sphere is the superlunary region, which comprises: a) seven spheres, each of which carries a planet—the moon, Mercury, Venus, the sun, Mars, Jupiter and Saturn—around the centre of the cosmos; and b) four outer spheres, namely, the firmament (i.e. the sphere of fixed stars), the crystalline sphere, the primum mobile and the empyrean.
 Reproduced by permission of UCL Library, Special Collections.

 Commendable though his achievement had been, Copernicus had remained unaware of the full implications of his heliocentric hypothesis.
-It was left to Bruno, the philosopher, to accomplish the full revolution of thought, pass beyond the quantitative sensible realm that preoccupied mathematicians like Copernicus and proceed to knowledge of what could be discerned by reason alone.
-Copernicus’s most egregious shortcoming was his failure to recognize that his heliocentric hypothesis disproved Aristotelian and scholastic arguments that the cosmos, or rather universe, was finite and unique.
+It was left to Bruno, the philosopher, to accomplish the full revolution of thought, pass beyond the quantitative sensible realm that, important stepping stone though it was, had unduly preoccupied mathematicians like Copernicus and proceed to knowledge of what could be discerned by reason alone.
+Copernicus’s most egregious shortcoming in this respect was his failure to recognize that his heliocentric hypothesis disproved Aristotelian and scholastic arguments that the cosmos, or rather universe, was finite and unique.
 If the heavens were infinite, these arguments ran, then their outermost regions would —impossibly— revolve infinitely fast around the earth at centre of the cosmos.
 Nor could there be more than one cosmos, because, if there were, then a displaced particle of an element would —no less impossibly—have two or more natural places to which it should return.
 These objections carried no weight in a heliocentric world.
-The firmament or “sphere of fixed stars” was motionless; its apparent daily rotation around the earth was an illusion created by the earth’s rotation around its axis as it circled the sun.
+The apparent daily rotation of a firmament or “sphere of fixed stars” around the earth was an illusion created by the earth’s rotation around its axis as it circled the sun.
 The universe was not, Bruno insisted, a finite globe composed of concentric spheres, “like an onion” (BOL I.2, 261), to use a common simile.
 Instead it was an infinite, homogeneous expanse populated by an infinite number of solar systems like our own.
 How far his achievement surpassed that of Columbus, who had discovered just one continent on one earth (BOI I, 451–452)!
 Lucretius, Nicholas of Cusa (1401–64) and counterfactual scholastic discussions concerning the plurality of worlds are evident influences.
 The authority that Bruno particularly liked to invoke, however, was Scripture.
 The infinite number of celestial bodies corresponded to “those so many hundreds of thousands [of angels]”—an allusion to Daniel 7:10—“that assist in the ministry and contemplation of the first, universal, infinite and eternal efficient cause” (BOI I, 455).

 The celestial or, as Bruno called them, “principal” bodies glided weightlessly within an infinite “receptacle” or “expanse” of aether (BOI II, 110) like specks of dust in the sunlit air (BOL I.1, 262; I.2, 91).
 What made them move?
 Their souls.
 They were animate and, as their orderly patterns of motion attested, intelligent too.
 Aristotle had suggested this among other possible explanations for celestial motion.
 Most patristic and scholastic authors, anxious to discourage polytheism, had rejected the idea.
 Ficino’s revival of Platonism, however, had given a new lease of life to the idea that the celestial bodies were animate.
 True to form, Bruno, though indebted to Ficino on this as on many other scores, quoted the Book of Job (28:20–21) as his authority.
 In each solar system or, in Bruno’s terminology, “synod” the suns and earth regulated their motions autonomously to their mutual advantage.
 From the earths, the suns absorbed vaporous exhalations.
 In exchange the sun produced the light and heat that the earths, as “animals”, needed in order to host living things.
 No part of them remained forever barren thanks to the several approximately circular revolutions that they performed.
 Nature, for Bruno no less than for Aristotle, did nothing in vain (BOL III, 108).